SelfMagician/Magic/index.md

 ## Forever Magic
 **Switched on forever.**

--   Magic by Self overrides any magic.
+-   Magic by Self overrides any Magic.
 -   Dashboard.
     > Look fully up to get the dashboard to the left side.
 It contains pages like Info, Hologram, Magic Book, Files and a Timeline bar in the bottom.
 Look fully down to close the dashboard.
 -   Hologram.